tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 There are two solutions to our Lifetime problem...

-1. Tell the Rust Compiler the expected Lifetime of the string buffer in `lv_label_set_text` (using the Lifetime Operator like `'static`, which is kinda complicated for newbies)
+1. Tell the Rust Compiler the expected Lifetime of the string buffer in `lv_label_set_text`.
+(Using Lifetime specifiers like `'static`, which is kinda complicated for newbies)

 1. Or make our string buffer live forever!
-By turning our Stack Variable into a Static Variable
+When we turn our Stack Variable into a Static Variable, the string buffer outlives `lv_label_set_text`.
+And makes the Rust Compiler very happy!

 We'll learn about Static Variables next...